-Hyperglycemia is commonly seen in the burn intensive care unit (BICU) as part of the burn inflammatory stress response.
+Hyperglycemia is commonly seen in patients with burn injuries as part of the burn inflammatory stress response.
 The presence of diabetes and hyperglycemia has been known to be a risk factor for infectious complications in surgical patients.
-Insulin therapy has been demonstrated to improve outcomes in critically ill trauma patients1-3.
+Insulin therapy has been demonstrated to improve outcomes in critically ill trauma patients.1-3

 In 2001, Van den Berghe evaluated 1,548 consecutive mechanically ventilated surgical ICU patients.
 Patients were randomized to either control (180-200 mg/dL) or treatment (80-110 mg/dL) managed by an insulin infusion.
 The treatment arm or "tight" glucose control resulted in a significant reduction in mortality, particularly in the population with prolonged ICU stays (> 5 days).
-Tight glucose control resulted in a 32% adjusted risk reduction for mortality, demonstrated fewer overall infections, required less dialysis, and experienced less critical illness polyneuropathy.
+Tight glucose control resulted in a 32% adjusted risk reduction for mortality, fewer overall infections, less renal replacement therapy and decreased incidence of critical illness polyneuropathy.

-In 2009, the NICE-SUGAR study randomized 6,104 adult patients expected to receive ICU care for at least 3 days to receive intensive glucose control (goal 81-108 mg/dL) or conventional glucose control (goal $\leq$ 180mg/dL).
-At 90 days after randomization, 27.5% in the intensivecontrol group died, as compared with 24.9% in the conventional-control group.
-The adjusted odds ratio for 90-day mortality was 1.14 (95% Cl, 1.01-1.29, p = 0.04).
-The median survival time was lower in the intensive-control group compared to the conventional-control group (HR 1.11; 95%Cl, 1.01-1.23, p=0.03).

-There was also a significantly reduced rate of severe hypoglycemia in the conventional-control group versus the intensive-control group (0.5% vs. 6.8%, p < 0.001).
+In 2009, the NICE-SUGAR study randomized 6,104 adults expected to receive ICU care for at least 3 days to receive intensive glucose control (goal 81-108 mg/dL) or conventional glucose control (goal $\leq$ 180 mg/dL).
+90-day mortality was 27.5% in the intensive-control group vs. 24.9% in the conventional group (adjust odds ratio 1.14; 95% CI 1.01-1.20).
+The median survival time was lower in the intensive-control group compared to the conventional-control group (HR 1.11; 95%CI, 1.01-1.23).
+Severe hypoglycemia was also reduced in the conventional group (0.5% vs. 6.8% in the intensive-control group, p < 0.001).
+This landmark trial led to the establishment of BG targets of <180 mg/dL or most critically ill patients and avoidance of overly stringent BG targets which may lead to higher rates of hypoglycemia.